mburakerman/tensorflowjs-webcam-transfer-learning/README.md

 ### 🔮 Usage
-After enabling your webcam, set your position and than click the button a few time until probability rate is 100%.
+After enabling your webcam, set your position and then click the button a few time until probability rate is 100%.
 Make this for left, middle and right.
+You can use your arrow keys to move the car.

 That's is.
 Have fun!